Why Humans Build

 So why do humans build?

 Consumption fills time.
 Building fills something else.
-Something that doesn't have a good name in any language, which is maybe why humans keep trying to build their way toward it instead of talking about it.
+Something that doesn't have a good name in any language, which is maybe why we keep trying to build our way toward it instead of talking about it.